 Meniscectomy

-The meniscus acts like a shock absorber in the knee.
-They are C-shaped, and each knee has a meniscus on the inside (medial) and outside (lateral).
+The meniscus acts like a shock absorber in the knee, protecting the cartilage.
+It is C-shaped, and each knee has a meniscus on the inside (medial) and on the outside (lateral).
 An acute traumatic knee injury can cause the meniscus to tear.
 A torn meniscus may cause secondary cartilage damage, knee swelling, locking, or clicking.

 What is involved in arthroscopic meniscectomy?